kaliop-uk/kueueingbundle/readme.md

 A Symfony Bundle offering functionality related to message queuing systems.

-Ideally, it should shield the rest of the app from the messaging system in use (as of now is the only one supported is RabbitMQ via the RabbitMqBundle)
+Ideally, it should shield the rest of the app from the messaging system in use (as of now is the only one supported is RabbitMQ via the RabbitMqBundle;
+other brokers supporting the amqp protocol are likely to work but untested)

 ## Features implemented